 Older G-STEEL models are still alive: The GST-B200 series will co-exist with rather than replace the GST-B100 series for the time being, as four GST-B100 models are also listed in the catalog.
 For the “300” mid-size range, three models are listed, and the large-size GST-W110-1AJF is also listed.
 G-Shock.jp has additional G-STEEL models listed as still in production as well.

 The GW-5000-1JF is not listed but not dead: While the expected GMW-B5000 and GW-B5600 series are listed along with some of the popular 5600 models, the absence of the fan-favorite GW-5000-1JF screw-back model is a glaring omission, but relax.
 It is still listed at Gshock.jp and is still in production.
 Casio probably prefers to give more attention to the newer full-metal and Bluetooth squares which are in a similar price range.
 Looking on the bright side, maybe it’s an indication that some sort of updated GW-5000 is coming soon (perhaps with a Bluetooth module or a non-Bluetooth module similar to solid gold G-D5000-9).
 Alternatively, maybe there just wasn’t enough space for it in the catalog.
+(Update: It looks like that was the case, as the GW-5000-1JF is listed in the G-Shock Spring/Summer 2019 catalog.)

 Download the Casio Watch Collection 2019 Vol. 1 catalog as a 12MB PDF file here.